- how we use your information

 - withdraw the permission you gave to link your survey responses and the information you entered in the 111 website if you also provided your email.
 You can do this at any time, by emailing email@example.com

-- contact the Information Commissioner’s Office, Wycliffe House Water Lane, Wilmslow SK9 5AF www.ico.gov.uk if you want to make a complaint about how we have managed your data
+- contact the Information Commissioner’s Office, Wycliffe House Water Lane, Wilmslow SK9 5AF ico.org.uk if you want to make a complaint about how we have managed your data.

-NHS Digital, 1 Trevelyan Square, Boar Lane, Leeds, LS1 6AE is the Data Controller for NHS 111 online under the Data Protection Act 1998.
-We will process your data in line with the Data Protection Act 1998.
+NHS Digital, 1 Trevelyan Square, Boar Lane, Leeds, LS1 6AE is the Data Controller for NHS 111 online under data protection legislation.
+We will process your data in line with data protection legislation.